corinnebosley/cartopy/docs/source/matplotlib/intro.rst

 :meth:`~cartopy.mpl.geoaxes.GeoAxes.coastlines` method
 to add coastlines to the map.

-To save the figure, use matplotlib's :func:`~matplotlib.pyplot.savefig` function.
+To save the figure, use Matplotlib's :func:`~matplotlib.pyplot.savefig` function.

 Lets create another map in a different projection, and make use of the